Optimization of factorization scale in QED Drell-Yan-like processes: Factorization scale choices

+Higher-order coefficients $c_{kl}(z)$ in the leading and next-to-leading logarithmic approximations up to $c_{65}$ were first calculated in~\cite{Ablinger:2020qvo} and some of those coefficients were independently recalculated and corrected in~\cite{Arbuzov:2024tac}.
+Explicit expression for $c_{20}$ can be found in~\cite{Blumlein:2019srk}.

 A change of the factorization scale and the subsequent change of the large logarithm leads to redistribution of contributions in each order in $\alpha$.
 Let us now consider radiative corrections of the $\mathcal{O}(\alpha^2)$ order.
-Any change of the factorization scale must not change the full correction in the given order in $\alpha$ (and the complete result for the cross-section), so we have the matching equality
+Any change of the factorization scale must not change the full correction in the given order in $\alpha$ (and the complete result for the cross-section):